lucabianchini/contacthub-sdk-java/README.md

   .build();
 ```

-`eventProperties` must be an instance of `com.google.gson.JsonObject`, the
+`eventProperties` must be an instance of `com.google.gson.JsonObject`.
+The
-structure of this object varies depending on the event type and always contains
+structure of this object varies according to the event type, and always contains
-a number of optional fields, so you should only include the properties you need.
+a number of optional fields.
+You should only include the properties that you need.

+**Example:**

-For example, this would generate a valid `eventProperties` object for a
+This will generate a valid `eventProperties` object for a
 `viewedPage` event:

 ```java